KevinSolomon999/JavaScript/README.md

-These Are Basic Beginner Scripts
+These are my first attempts at Vanilla JS